-New public spaces and community facilities with extensive programming welcome people of all ages and cultures to enjoy and participate in Jewish culture and life – defining a positive future built together.
+New public spaces and community facilities with extensive programming welcoming people of all ages and cultures to enjoy and participate in Jewish culture and life.

-Active programming and initiatives will bring tradition and heritage to life, celebrating Jewish identity and promoting Jewish continuity by creating engaging opportunities for enriching Jewish life and learning.
+Active programming and initiatives will bring tradition and heritage to life, celebrating Jewish identity and promoting Jewish culture by creating engaging opportunities for enriching Jewish life and learning.

 The Kadimah Jewish Cultural Centre and National Library is established in Carlton, Melbourne by newly arrived Jewish immigrants from Eastern Europe.
 It moves to Elsternwick in the 1960s.